judasgutenberg/networked_spellingbee/README.md

 To see this working in the real world, go here: http://randomsprocket.com/spellingbee There you can create a user or play the game without one.

-Note: this version uses caching, so you might encounter permission problems that will cause the page not to render.
+Note: this version caches data from the NYT to a file, so you might encounter permission problems that will cause the page not to render.
 If so, liberalize the write permissions in the directory this code is served from.
 Or alter the path of cached file and liberalize the permissions that points to.